 It is quite a dream beyond time and space, that is being visualized in the South China sea, in the form of whimsical waves echoing across an enticing landscape.
 Gleaming in enigmatic frames and curvaceous forms envisioned by Ma Yansong and his team at MAD Architects is the Wormhole Library; gearing up to open a new gateway of experience and interpretation of public library.
 Integrating multiple functions such as reading spaces, scenic seascapes, and open-air performance areas, the design conceptualizes on the fluidic and the fabulous, choreographing the drama on the coast in Haikou, Hainan Province in China.

-The structure is designed to respond efficiently to the climatic changes.
+The structure is designed by MAD Architects to respond efficiently to climatic changes.
 MEP systems are cranked into the concrete cavity, engendering a visual rhythm of form without hassles and breaks.
 Wherever the sun strikes hard, the roof cantilevers and stretches out to shade, this results in a sustainable and energy-saving configuration ensuring comfortable temperatures inside.
 The exterior corridor spaces have shaded spots for passers-by to stop and rest.

 Curved sliding doors and retractable glass curtain walls stream unhindered air and promote ventilation along with sweeping panoramic views of the blue skies and the sparkling sea.
 The whole architecture breathes through elaborately carved holes, that are enveloped about the sculptural body.
 These holes garnish natural light into its interiors, invoking a hovering effect.